 There are a few rules to consider when it comes to shopping for approved ACT calculators.
 If you use a calculator that is not permitted by the ACT, you can actually be dismissed from the test and will receive no score.
 That’s pretty scary, so be sure you know what the best ACT calculators are so that you can rock the math section carefree!

 Still studying for the ACT?
 Have a look at the best ACT prep books for this year!

 In a hurry?
-Here are our top 3 picks:
+Here is our top pick for the best calculator for the ACT:

 Top 5 ACT Approved Calculators: